vitalik/django-ninja/docs/docs/motivation.md

 Working at [Code-on a Django webdesign webedevelopment studio](https://code-on.be/) I get all sorts of challenges and to solve these I started Django-Ninja in 2020.

 Note: **Django Ninja is a production ready project** - my estimation is at this time already 100+ companies using it in production and 500 new developers joining every month.

+Some companies already looking for developers with django ninja experince.
+[Looking for a job? visit Jooble](https://jooble.org/)

 #### Main Features